DominikMeister1/examples/README_dominik_meister.md

 Here are the two sample texts:

+There is a problem with the formatation.
+The "unk" and "eos" are only displayed in the edit mode.

 greedy :
 up the corridor , <eos> <unk> <unk> , and the <unk> of the <unk> <unk> of the <unk> <unk> ,
 <unk> <unk> <eos> <unk> , <unk> <unk> , <unk> <unk> , <unk> <unk> , <unk> <unk> , <eos> <unk> <unk>